 Squirting water directly onto the powder.
 The force of the stream can damage the peptide.
 Aim down the glass wall and let gravity do the work.

 Reusing needles.
 Each needle dulls after a single use.
 A dull needle causes more tissue damage and increases infection risk.
-Use a fresh needle every time.
+Use a fresh needle every time (Safe Injection Practices, CDC).

 Not checking the vial before reconstituting.
-Look at your peptide powder before adding water.
+Inspect the peptide powder before adding water.
 It should be a white or off-white disc or loose powder at the bottom of the vial.
 If it looks melted, discolored, or like a sticky residue instead of a dry puck, it may have been heat-damaged during shipping.
-Contact your supplier before reconstituting.
+Contact the supplier before reconstituting.

 Forgetting to swab the stopper.
 The rubber stopper is not sterile after the factory seal is removed.
 Always swab with alcohol before every insertion.

 Leaving reconstituted peptide at room temperature.
 Peptides degrade rapidly outside refrigeration.
-Put the vial back in the fridge as soon as you draw your dose.
+Return the vial to the fridge as soon as the dose is drawn.
 Even 30 minutes at room temperature repeatedly will shorten shelf life.

 Storing the syringe pre-loaded.
-Drawing your dose into a syringe and saving it for later is a bad idea.
+Drawing a dose into a syringe and saving it for later is a bad idea.
 The peptide can adsorb to the syringe barrel walls, and sterility is compromised once the cap is removed.
-Draw your dose right before you inject it.
+Draw the dose right before injecting it.

 After Reconstitution

-Your peptide is now ready to dose.
-Use the calculator for your specific peptide to determine how many units to draw on your insulin syringe:
+The peptide is now ready to dose.
+Use the calculator for the specific peptide to determine how many units to draw on the insulin syringe:

 - BPC-157 calculator